Ubuntu looks good but it can be tweaked to look better.

-This is the default look of Ubuntu 17.10:
+This is the default look of Ubuntu 22.10:

 And if I change all three theme elements, the same may look like this:

-Some theme packages provide all three types of theme elements to give you a uniform experience.
+Some theme packages provide all types of theme elements to give you a uniform experience.
 On the other hand, you’ll also find a standalone icon or GTK or Shell themes.

-Now that you are familiar with the terms, let’s proceed to install themes in Ubuntu 18.04, 18.10 and 16.04.
+Now that you are familiar with the terms, let’s move further.
+There are two parts here:

-I have also made a video about installing themes in Ubuntu 18.04.
+I have also made a video about installing themes in Ubuntu 18.04 which is valid for 20.04 and some higher versions as well.
 You can watch the video to see the things in action.
 Do subscribe to our YouTube channel for more Ubuntu tutorials.